luna-squiggles/blog/_posts/2025-02-16-Ways-of-Seeing-2.md

 Broadly, the principal protagonist is not depicted; he exists outside the canvas as the clothed spectator, to whom the scene is addressed.
 This absence, paradoxically, affirms his presence, with the painting’s entire composition structured around his gaze.

-Nudity, then, is not a state of pure being but a form of disguise.
+Nudity, then, is not so much a state of being being but a form of disguise.
 The woman is adorned with her own exposure, her nudity crafted to feed an appetite rather than express individuality.

 <img src="/images/2025-02-16-Ways-of-Seeing-3-Assets/Les-Oreades.jpg" alt="Les Oréades" style="max-width: 100%; height: auto; border-radius: 20px;"/>

 One can observe this reality in nineteenth-century academic art, such as William Bouguereau’s *Les Oréades*, where nude paintings serve to reaffirm male identity and dominance.
 They function as a reassurance of male authority, reinforcing traditional gender roles, and reminding men of their position.

 The tradition of nudity in European oil painting presents a contradiction.
 It is often framed as an “admirable expression of the European humanist spirit,” a celebration of individualism.
 Yet, while the artist asserts his own subjectivity, the female figure is denied hers—she exists solely as an aesthetic object.